 6. Juneau, Alaska

-Juneau is the capital of Alaska, a state with a lot of debt and a few some bad credit card habits.
+Juneau is the capital of Alaska, a state with a lot of debt and a few bad credit card habits.
 Overall Juneau millennials increased the average credit score from 611 to 635.
 That’s a 3.92% increase.
 There’s still room for improvement.
 Juneau millennials, on average, will struggle to qualify for good mortgage rates with a 635 credit score.

 7. Charleston, South Carolina